 – Extensions of income support to workers not covered by any kind of protection scheme

-Self-employed persons who were hit by the restrictions stemming from the coronavirus crisis receive from the Ministry of Finance of the Czech Republic (Ministerstvo financí České republky, MF ČR a compensation bonus of CZK 500 (€19 approx.) per every calendar day in the period from 12 March, when the state of emergency was declared by the Government, until 8 June 2020.
+Self-employed persons who were hit by the restrictions stemming from the coronavirus crisis received from the Ministry of Finance of the Czech Republic (Ministerstvo financí České republky, MF ČR a compensation bonus of CZK 500 (€19 approx.) per every calendar day in the period from 12 March 2020, when the state of emergency was declared by the Government, until 8 June 2020.
 This measure should compensate losses caused to self-employed by anti-coronavirus measures.

-The total amount of the support for one self-employed is CZK 44,500 (€1,660 approx.).
+The total amount of the support for one self-employed was CZK 44,500 (€1,660 approx.) in the first period in 2020.
 The request for the compensation bonus has to be filled to the Tax Office up to 30 June 2020.
 The Tax Office should be disbursing this bonus without a delay and that solely by a cashless payment to the account of the self-employed.

 For the bonus of CZK 44,500 are eligible self-employed who are doing business on their own, based on a trade licence or, for example, perform a liberal profession (musicians, writers etc.), or are doing business in agriculture or on the grounds of other Acts of law (medical doctors, veterinarians, attorneys at law, etc.).
 The self-employment has to be the main activity, however, in some cases it can be subsidiary activity (for example, for beneficiaries of disability or old-age pension or parental allowance).